 If you’re not consistently collecting customer details, you’re missing one of the simplest opportunities to grow your business.

 This is about putting practical, easy-to-follow systems in place so collecting customer information becomes a natural part of the customer experience, not something your team avoids or forgets.
+And there are tricks to it which aren’t the hard sell, but are certainly effective.

 • Simple, proven ways to collect customer details in-store